ESR-NZ/GenomicsNarrativeSARSCoV2/narratives/GenomicsNarrativeSARSCoV2_aotearoa-border-incursions.md

 # [Crowne Plaza MIQ Facility](http://localhost:4000/community/ESR-NZ/GenomicsNarrativeSARSCoV2/aotearoa-border-incursions?f_outbreak=Auckland%20August,Rydges,Crowne%20Plaza&label=internal:mar27)

-IIn September 2020, a returnee developed symptoms and tested positive in Auckland four days after the end of their 14 day isolation period in he Crowne Plaza MIQ facility in Christchurch.
-Genome sequencing revealed that this case (“Case G”) – and their two household contacts – were not linked to the ongoing Auckland August cluster.
-Rather, they were linked to other returnees under managed isolation at the Crowne Plaza in Christchurch.
-Epidemiological investigations show the chain likely started with Cases A and B who were seated close to Case C on a repatriation flight from India.
+In September 2020 while the Auckland August cluster was still active, a returnee developed symptoms and tested positive in Auckland four days after ending their 14 day isolation period in the Christchurch Crowne Plaza MIQ facility.

+Genome sequencing revealed that this case (“Case G”) – and their two household contacts – were not linked to Auckland cluster.
+But they were linked to other returnees at the Crowne Plaza MIQ.
+Investigation revealed a complex chain of transmissions: Cases A and B were seated close to Case C on a repatriation flight from India.
 The virus then jumped from case C to case D in the MIQ facility via airborne transmission between a hotel room and its adjacent hallway.
 Case D is then thought to have been infectious on a domestic flight from Christchurch to Auckland where case G caught the virus.
+(Cases E and F were household contacts of others).

-This outbreak illustrates the power of genome sequencing – when combined with detailed epidemiological investigations – for identifying cryptic transmission events such as those on flights or airborne transmission between MIQ guests.
+This powerful combination of genome sequencing and detailed epidemiological investigation enabled the identification of cryptic transmission events on flights, and airborne transmission between MIQ guests.

 The genomic evidence here is complete with all sequences in the cluster available and the tree relatively well-resolved with four distinct genomes among the nine cases.

-The complete Crowne Plaza outbreak has been thoroughly analysed in Eichler et al. (2021) so we provide only brief detail here.
+Full details of this outbreak are in [Eichler et al. (2021)](https://wwwnc.cdc.gov/eid/article/27/5/21-0514_article).

 # [Multiple Outbreaks in the Sudima MIQ facility](http://localhost:4000/community/ESR-NZ/GenomicsNarrativeSARSCoV2/aotearoa-border-incursions?c=lineage&f_outbreak=Sudima&label=internal:sudima_mrca)

 235 international mariners arrived into New Zealand on a charter flight from Moscow on 16 October 2020 and began their self-isolation at the Sudima MIQ facility in Christchurch.
-In the ensuing following period, 31 of the mariners tested positive for COVID-19SARS-CoV-2 as did two workers at the MIQ facility (NZMH, 2020g).
-Genomeic sequencing produced full genomes for 24 cases and indicated at least four independent origins behind for the 33 cases, falling into three distinct phylogenetic clades (Fig. 1).
-The three clades consist oftain two, seven, and 15 cases respectively.
+In the ensuing period, 31 of the mariners tested positive for SARS-CoV-2 as did two workers at the MIQ facility (NZMH, 2020g).
+Genomic sequencing produced full genomes for 24 cases out of the 33 cases, and three distinct phylogenetic clades.

-Here we have highlighted the outbreaks, and coloured them by their PANGO lineage.
+The outbreak is highlighted here and with colours showing their PANGO lineage.

-We estimate the origin of the largest clade being between 4 August and 9 October (95% credible interval), but the mariners arrived on 16 October, suggesting there were at least two separate introductions of this variant into the facility.
-The two MIQ workers were infected with two different variants of the virus.
-Public health officials concluded that the two transmission events occurred via two different regular interactions with the mariners where protocols were followed but this had been insufficient to prevent transmission (Venter Consulting, 2020).
+We estimate the origin of the largest clade to be between 4 August and 9 October (95% credible interval), but the mariners arrived on 16 October, suggesting there were at least two separate introductions of this variant into the facility, so at least four introductions overall.

+The two MIQ workers were infected with distinct variants indicating different returnee to worker transmission events.
+[Officials concluded](https://www.mbie.govt.nz/dmsdocument/12887-lessons-learned-review-international-mariners) protocols were followed but this had been insufficient to prevent transmission.

 # [Sofrana Surville Cargo Vessel](http://localhost:4000/community/ESR-NZ/GenomicsNarrativeSARSCoV2/aotearoa-border-incursions?f_outbreak=Sofrana%20Surville&label=internal:may18)